dashish333/dashish333.github.io/_posts/2020-06-20-leaderboard.md

   - bucket sort
   - script
 ---
-Would highly recommend to skim through this [blog](/blog-posts/autocomplete/), as it was my first elastic deliverable for the same project, and this is something more advance version of what I had implemented.
+Would highly recommend to skim through this [AutoComplete Using ElasticSearch](/year-archive/autocomplete/), as it was my first elastic deliverable for the same project, and this is something more advance version of what I had implemented.
 Also, I'll really appreciate it.
 <br/>
 Without further a do we will straight dive into the problem statement.
 <br/>